jetskiiiiiii/iuc-intern-portal/README.md

 x delete /private
 x /setaccountinfo should update if info exists, not insert
-- logging in with username / email
-- button for setting account info x navbar / header component x make sign out a prop (so it can be hidden on login)
+- logging in with username / email x button for setting account info x navbar / header component x make sign out a prop (so it can be hidden on login) x form validation
-- form validation
-- more comprehensive auth error handling
+- more comprehensive auth error handling x field error shows up if automatically populated and touched x confirm email if changed x make error page x check if any email works for forgot pw

 RESOURCES:
 https://asharibali.medium.com/building-a-stop-watch-app-with-next-js-1127c23085a2